meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC12 - Set the limit for library
 #### MSS:
-1. Library manager intends to set the limit for library.
+1. Library manager intends to set a new limit for library's threshold.
-2. Library manager enters the command to set limit.
+2. Library manager enters the command to set the new limit.
 3. MyBookshelf sets the limit of the library.
 4. MyBookshelf notifies library manager that the limit has been successfully updated for the library.